mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 }}

 ### Background & History
-Born in Aethermere nearly eight centuries ago, Thaelon was a prodigy of enchantment magic who could charm birds from trees before he finished his first century.
+Born in Aethermere over thirteen centuries ago, Thaelon was a prodigy of enchantment magic who could charm birds from trees before he finished his first century.
+He is one of the few living beings who witnessed the Worldrend firsthand—a trauma that shaped his lifelong commitment to peace and understanding.
 He served on the Circle of Speakers for three hundred years before stepping back to focus on magical research, then returned to politics when the Worldrend's aftereffects threatened Aethorian stability.

 His specialty is the magic of minds and hearts—not for control, but for understanding.
 He believes that most conflicts arise from misunderstanding, and that with patience and empathy, even ancient enemies can find common ground.
 This philosophy has made him the Harmony's primary diplomat, negotiating treaties with the Crystalbrook Compact and even opening limited dialogue with Thaldros.

 Critics call him naive; he's been betrayed by those he trusted, watched treaties collapse, and seen his students fall to corruption.
 Yet he persists, believing that each success justifies a hundred failures.
-His detractors note that at nearly 800 years old, he can afford patience that shorter-lived races cannot.
+His detractors note that at over 1,300 years old, he can afford patience that shorter-lived races cannot.

 ### Connections
 - **Peer:** Speaker Ellandris Starweaver (old friend, philosophical disagreements)